-Some insurers, including Progressive, allow you to keep comprehensive coverage while dropping collision.
+Some insurers, including Progressive, allow you to keep comprehensive coverage while dropping collision car insurance coverage.
 However, if you have a car loan or lease, your lienholder will likely require you to keep your comprehensive and collision coverages at all times, even when the vehicle isn't being driven.

-Do you need insurance on a car that doesn't run?
+Do you need insurance on a broken-down car?

-- Suspend your coverage: Your insurer may allow you to temporarily suspend coverage for a certain period.
+Your insurer may allow you to temporarily suspend car insurance coverage for a certain period.
 Your policy isn't canceled; however, if your car gets stolen or damaged during the suspension period, you'll have to pay for any damage to your vehicle.
 Note that Progressive doesn't offer this option.

-- Cancel your registration: If you're going this route, be sure to cancel the registration before the insurance coverage to avoid creating a gap in coverage.
+If you're going this route, be sure to cancel the vehicle registration before the insurance coverage to avoid creating a gap in car insurance coverage.
 You may also be required to turn in your plates and store the vehicle in a locked facility.